 What is Creatine?

 Creatine is an essential amino acid produced by our bodies naturally.
 It has a vital role in transporting and storing energy in our muscle cells.

 Like other substances, it's processed by our liver and kidneys.

-Research has discovered that creatine is the most effective supplement for high-intensity training, explosive activities, weight lifting, sprinting, football, baseball, and other sports that require short bursts of energy .
+Research published in the National Library of Medicine has discovered that creatine is the most effective supplement for high-intensity training, explosive activities, weight lifting, sprinting, football, baseball, and other sports that require short bursts of energy .

 The adult human body has 80–130 grams of creatine, which is just half of what we need, and spends between two and four grams per day with regular activity.